 But brands won’t respond unless customers develop proper awareness.
 That’s why everyone should buy a pair or two, at most, of sustainable or eco-friendly shoes.
 While the decomposition rate will differ according to the used materials, it’ll certainly take less than 40 years.

 What to look for?

 Sustainability has been gaining more and more popularity recently, which is definitely a good thing.
 But on the downside, a lot of brands have been falsely claiming that their footwear is 100% eco-friendly.

-So, to avoid buying zero-value products, here are the most important aspects you should find in a good sustainable pair.
+So, to avoid buying zero-value products, here are the most important aspects you should find in a good sustainable pair of running shoes.